global-input/global-input-message/README.md

 gloalinputconnector.connect(options);

 ```
-In the code above, the ```onRegistered()``` function will be invoked when extension code has registered itself to the WebSocket server successfully.
+In the code above, the ```onRegistered()``` function will be invoked when the extension code has registered itself to the WebSocket server successfully.
 You can write the code inside this function to obtain the QR code data and display it on the page.

 ### Adding a Button
-If you like to display a button on the mobile screen and disconnect the application from the WebSocket Server if the user has pressed on it,  add the following to the ```fields``` array in the [configuration](#configuration):
+You may like to display a button on the mobile screen and disconnect the application from the WebSocket Server when the user has pressed on it.
+To achieve  this, modify the ```fields``` array in the [configuration](#configuration) to add the following:
 ```javascript
     {
         label:"Login",